-With the Astro Kyudan PS2 game out of the way let's get into the "main attraction" of Jump January: I cover 30 different Jump animes!
-But there's a twist to this coverage, and I think it's only fair to explain how this all came about.
+With the Astro Kyudan PS2 game out of the way, let's get into the "main attraction" of Jump January: I cover 30 different Jump anime!
+But there's a twist to this coverage, and I think it's only fair to first explain how this all came about.

 Volume 1: Nekkestu/Hot-Blood!!
 Battle Heroes 1

 -Dr. Slump Arale-chan (1981-1986)

 -Hokuto no Ken/Fist of the North Star (1984-1987)

 -Saint Seiya (1986-1989)

 Volume 2: Nekkestu/Hot-Blood!!
 Battle Heroes 2 (July 20, 2012)